Kraneo/C/pia/README.md

 Code: 3 points.
 I think is very optimized to be more easy.

-Storage: 3 points.
-As I said before you can introduce a lor of sections and a lot of books.
+Storage: 2 points.
+As I said before you can introduce a lot of sections and a lot of books.

 Documentation: 2 points.
 I took my time to check the grammar in this file.
 I have a mini error in the code.
 I put the word moment with a double "m".
 The video is not the best but I tried to give it to you in the best quality that my poor laptop can export.

-In total 13 pints will be very generous, but if you want to give me more I will appreciate that:)
+In total 12 pints will be very generous, but if you want to give me more I will appreciate that:)

 ## References
 Brian W. Kernighan & Dennis M. Ritchie.
 (1998).
 The C Programming Language.
 Canada: Prentice Hall.